Sexual harassment: it’s on our streets, in our offices, in our homes and, lately, it’s all over our screens.

 The Ottawa Citizen reported that 83 per cent of male survey respondents said being asked out repeatedly by a coworker (after having already said no) is sexual harassment.
 Interestingly, fewer females agreed with that notion (78 per cent).

-In that same survey, 27 per cent of women said making comments about a person’s clothing or appearance is sexual harassment.
+In that same survey, 27 per cent of women said making comments about clothing or appearance is sexual harassment.
 18 per cent of men agreed.

 Sexual Harassment Victims: Gender